Quantifying Interstellar Extinction at High Galactic Latitudes: Introduction

 \section{Introduction}

-Charting the interstellar medium (ISM) provides insight into critical foregrounds for studying both Galactic and extra-Galactic astrophysics.
+Charting the interstellar medium (ISM) provides insight into critical foregrounds for studying Galactic and extra-Galactic astrophysics.
 As light passes through Galactic dust it is both dimmed and reddened due to scattering and absorption processes collectively known as extinction.
-The light absorbed by the dust is re-emitted as infrared radiation statistically polarised parallel to the local magnetic field, given the geometrical properties of Galactic dust \citep{2001ApJ...554..778L}.
 The degeneracy between extinction and other stellar parameters implies that constraining stellar parameters is essential to using extinction as a tracer for the structure of the ISM.
-When extinction is low, as we expect for high Galactic latitude regions, the observed spectral energy distribution (SED) of a star whose starlight has been reddened by the ISM is similar to the observed SED of unreddened starlight emitted by a star with different stellar parameters, such as the effective temperature or metallicity (see Appendix \ref{sed_fit}).
-In this paper, we highlight the complexities which arise in constraining extinction at high Galactic latitude regions when using broadband photometry and parallax observations.
+When extinction is low, as we expect for high Galactic latitude regions, the observed spectral energy distribution (SED) of a star whose starlight has been reddened by the ISM is similar to the observed SED of unreddened starlight emitted by a star with different stellar parameters, such as the effective temperature or metallicity (see {Section} \ref{sed_fit}).
+In this paper, we highlight the complexities which arise in constraining extinction at high Galactic latitude regions, which we define as regions with Galactic latitude $|b|>45^{\circ}$, when using broadband photometry and parallax observations.